 What is a Skullet Haircut?

 The skullet is not your typical hairstyle, and it won’t suit every person or lifestyle.
-It is a mixture of the terms skull and mullet and defined by the short or shaven top and sides, with length in the back.
-Not to be confused with a mullet, which typically has more hair on top, the skullet has a long history.
+It is a mixture of the terms skull and mullet and is defined by the short or shaven top and sides, with length in the back.
+Not to be confused with a mullet, which typically has more hair on top, the skullet hairstyle has a long history.
 It was worn by Benjamin Franklin in the 18th century and is reported to have roots in some Native American tribes.
 It can have a practical purpose, keeping the neck warm and protected from the elements.
 In modern times, there are multiple options to choose from, all of which have a rebellious feel to them and are a way to express creativity.
 It takes a lot of confidence to pull off and is not among the most mainstream or flattering haircuts, although the individual who rocks it shouldn’t care.

-1. Clean Shave Skullet
+1. Skullet Mullet

 The skullet hairstyle is somewhere between a mullet and a look that highlights your skull, hence the name.
 It is undoubtedly not something that just anyone can pull off, but one of the more badass options is opting for a skullet with a clean shave.
 One of the many pros to a shaved head is that it is low maintenance.
 It can make you look younger, and it can highlight your head shape.
-You also get to save money on hair products, which is an obvious pro.
+You also get to save money on men’s hair products, which is an obvious pro.
 For an even more epic look, it helps if you have a head tattoo.
-Perhaps something Viking-inspired or a symbol that moves you.
+Perhaps a Viking skullet inspired or a symbol that moves you.
 There is no doubt that this look will make people want to avoid messing with you because it creates a tough appearance.

 2. Skullet with Head Tattoo